Physics

 An enzyme is a biological catalyst that is capable of accelerating a specific chemical reaction in cells.
 The enzyme is not destroyed during the reaction process and could be used again and again (under the sustained condition).
 In most cases, enzymes are proteins.

-Catalytic center of enzymes that bind substrate(s) and initiate reactions.
+Active site Catalytic center of enzymes is the core region to bind substrate(s) and initiate reactions.
 For enzymes that are proteins, side chains along the backbone of key amino acids constructing the active site, shape it into specific size with specific chemical behavior.
+Given that an enzyme function in whole, sometimes it is also acceptable to simulate reaction mechanism focusing on the active site (while simplify the environment effects contributed from other parts of the enzyme as well as the solvent) by high-level quantum mechanics studies.

 Kinase